SaaS API Sync Strategies for DSR Discovery Pipelines

-The following implementation establishes a resilient HTTP client using httpx with strict timeout boundaries and connection pooling.
-Note that httpx.AsyncClient is an async context manager and should not be returned from a synchronous function decorated with @retry — construct it within the async call site.
-Refer to the official httpx documentation for advanced pool tuning and TLS verification parameters.
+The HTTP client itself carries strict timeout boundaries and a bounded connection pool.
+Note that httpx.AsyncClient is an async context manager and must not be returned from a synchronous factory decorated with @retry — construct it once per worker at the async call site and reuse it.
+Secret material is validated with a Pydantic v2 model so a missing or malformed token fails fast, before any network call.

 import httpx